-Afghanistan, officially known as the Islamic Republic of Afghanistan, is located on the continent of Asia.
+Afghanistan is located on the continent of Asia.
 It is bordered to the south and east by Pakistan, to the west by Pakistan, Turkmenistan, Tajikistan and Uzbekistan (north) and China to the extreme northeast.
 It has a total population of 33.3 million covering an area of 652,000 square kilometers.

 Islam is the state declared religion in Afghanistan having followers amounting to 99.7%.
 Other minority religions practiced are Sikhism and Hinduism experienced mostly in Jalalabad, Kandahar, and Kabul.

 Afghanistan consists of six major ethnicities.
 These include Pashtuns, Tajiks, Hazara, Uzbek, and Aymaqs.

 Pashtuns are the largest group consisting of more than 40% of the total population.
 They are at times generally referred to as Afghans since the name “Afghanistan” was derived from two words; “Afghan”, which historically referred to the Pashtuns, and “stan” meaning “place of”.
 Therefore, “Afghanistan” historically translated to “place of Pashtuns”.
 The Pashtuns include tribes such as Mangal, Wardak, Tani, Mohmad, and Jaji, all of whom practice Islam and adopt the Muslim lifestyle.

 The Tajik people (also known as Farsi) are the second largest consisting 27% of the population.
 They are believed to have originated from Iran and hence, are Sunni Muslims.
 Sunni Muslims constitute 90% of the Muslims in Afghanistan.

 The Hazara make up 10% of the country’s population.
 They are Shia Muslims who inhabit the central highlands of Afghanistan.
 The Shia Muslims make up roughly 10% of the total Muslim population.